FBI raids Trump lawyer Michael Cohen's office for details on payment to Stormy Daniels

 Ryan added, "The decision by the U.S. Attorney's Office in New York to conduct their investigation using search warrants is completely inappropriate and unnecessary.
 It resulted in the unnecessary seizure of protected attorney-client communications between a lawyer and his clients.
 These government tactics are also wrong because Mr. Cohen has cooperated completely with all government entities, including providing thousands of non-privileged documents to the Congress and sitting for depositions under oath."

-When asked for comment and to confirm the raids, Dawn Dearden, a spokesperson for U.S. Attorney's Office in New York, declined all comment.
+When asked for comment and to confirm the raids, Dawn Dearden, a spokeswoman for the U.S. attorney's office in New York, declined to comment.

 Last week, Trump broke his silence on the Daniels matter, saying he was not aware of the payment made by Cohen to Daniels days before the 2016 election.